 - Family foundations are set up by individual donors or a family of donors from their personal wealth.
 Family members usually control the Board of Directors, and the topics funded by the foundation often reflect the personal interests of the family members. - Private or independent foundations often evolve from family foundations once the original family is gone or the foundation grows to a size that it is no longer possible to manage with just family members.
 Many of the largest national foundations (e.g., Robert Wood Johnson, Rockefeller, Ford) started this way.
 They use the interest from their endowments to fund programs and generally do not raise money from donors. - Corporate foundations and corporate giving programs are vehicles through which businesses give back to their communities.
 Some corporations have an actual foundation while others have a giving program that is run by the corporation directly.
 Corporate giving programs are usually funded with a percentage of the profits of the company; so that in bad years, the available funding is minimal.
 Corporate foundations usually have more stable programs but also reflect changes in the parent organization-a new CEO or the introduction of a new product line, for example.
-For both the foundation and the giving program, the philanthropy is an extension of the corporation. - Public foundations, like community foundations, actively raise money from donors to support charitable grants.
+For both the foundation and the giving program, the philanthropy is an extension of the corporation itself, and the programs it funds must fit into issues of interest to the corporation. - Public foundations, like community foundations, actively raise money from donors to support charitable grants.
 They comprise a relatively small category of grantmakers. - Operating foundations are private foundations that use their resources to fund charitable programs of their own.
 Very few make grants to outside organizations.